- COL 299

 Event Experience Title: Visit a coffeehouse open-mic night or poetry reading.

 Anticipated Learning Outcome: To address how the language of poetry and/or short fiction or creative nonfiction can deepen one’s appreciation of the imagination and gain insight to social, cultural, or historical circumstances.

 Guidelines for Accomplishment of Event:

-Write a paper entry based on attending one of the open-mic events listed below.
+Write a minimum 4-page paper entry based on attending one of the open-mic events listed below.

 - While at the event, take notes on a particular theme, type of poetry or writing.
 Take note of the response of the audience and your response.

 - What did you like or dislike about the readings?
 Were their writings on social, cultural or personal themes?
 If so, find an article that discusses that theme and incorporate it into your paper.

 - Was the language of the readings easy to relate to and understand or obscure?
 Give examples.

 - Did you find a universal theme, dilemma or viewpoint that could attract any audience?
 If so, articulate an informed personal position on it.
 Find an article that supports your position and incorporate it into your paper.

 - What were one or two readings that impacted you and why?

 - Before writing your paper, organize your ideas.
 Your insight and evaluation of this activity is an important component of the paper.
 Your paper should also exhibit clarity, specifics, conciseness and correct mechanics.

 - Your paper should have a research component, works cited page and proper MLA style.